Today we will tell you about What is ARP Protocol in this blog and how many types are there and will also know the working and message format.

 All the field details given in ARP Protocol message format are explained below:-

-Hardware Address Length – Shows the length of the hardware address in bytes.
+- Hardware Address Length – This shows the length of the hardware address in bytes.
 Ethernet MAC addresses have a size of 6 bytes.

-Sender Hardware Address – This MAC address is the device sends the message to.
+- Sender Hardware Address – This MAC address is the device to send the message to.